yireo/magento2-replace-bundled/README.md

 ## Requiments

-This package support magento 2.3 or higher.
+This package support Magento 2.3 or higher.

 ## Notes